howard-haowen/blog.ai/_posts/draft-IOL.md

 ## Past problem set

-The whole point of the competition is not so much the scope of linguistic knowledge one has as the analytic ability of most plausible way of accounting for the patterns
+The whole point of the competition is not so much the scope of linguistic knowledge one has as the analytic ability of accounting for the patterns

 I chose this topic because I saw this following problem set from the 2018 competition, which happens to be relevant to one of my favorite research topics.
 The problem set comes from Terêna